-RTFLM and AFLM: in RIIO-ED2 we are using RTFLM and AFLM as a business-as-usual intervention.
+Real time fault level monitoring (RTFLM) and active fault level management (AFLM): in RIIO-ED2 we are using RTFLM and AFLM as a business-as-usual intervention.
 Our load related intervention plan uses RTFLM at 38 sites and AFLM at three sites to defer the need for switchgear reinforcements.
 This has saved our customers £42.78m.